img

 *An important distinction: Technically speaking, a SOU can be filed only once the USPTO issues a Notice of Allowance, and this response time varies.
 However, if you’re ready to file a Statement of Use (meaning you can prove your trademark’s use in commerce) before the USPTO responds, you’ll actually file for an Amendment to Allege Use instead of a Statement of use.
 In short, it’s turning your initial ITU application into an in-use application, but for your purposes it amounts to the same thing.

-Note in both cases (Filing a Statement of Use and asking for an Extension of Time), you will have to pay additional government fees per class (currently the fee to submit a Statement of Use is US$100 per class and the fee to obtain a 6-month Extension of Time is US$125 per class).
+Note in both cases (Filing a Statement of Use and asking for an Extension of Time), you will have to pay additional government fees per class (from 2025, the fee to submit a Statement of Use is US$150 per class and the fee to obtain a 6-month Extension of Time is US$125 per class).

 Once your SOU is filed and accepted by the USPTO, registration has officially been a success!
 Congratulations!